The Peach Tree

 January

 I have to leave the house.
 It is medicine.
-The cold air, the delicate skeletons of my garden, the orange sun touching the houses and reaching down the alleys.
+The cold air, the skeletons of my garden, the orange sun touching the houses and reaching down the alleys.
 It makes the tall structures glimmer at their tops.

 Julie is walking the dog.
 She apologizes for wearing sweats because she’s been working from home.
 I’m just so happy to see her during hibernation months.